beverlymedtech/firmware/timer/README.md

 Welcome to timer this project presents a method for determining the uncertainty of a calibrated High Speed Internal Oscillator frequency, when trimming the high speed internal oscillator on an 8-bit Microcontroller to compensate for differences between the calibrated microcontroller, and its immediate operating temperature.

 ## STM8S207 Nucleo-8
-The STM8S207K8T6C Microcontroller has a number of timers, the most critical one being the High Speed Internal Oscillator (HSI) which in tern is an RC Oscillator.
-This specifically TIM3 or timer 3 within the core.
+The STM8S207K8T6C Microcontroller has a number of timers within its core.
+The most critical one is the High Speed Internal Oscillator (HSI) which is a 16 MHz RC Oscillator.
+Within the Microcontroller Control Unit the RC Oscillator is referenced as timer 3 or TIM3.

 ## Example 0
+High Speed Internal Oscillator Trimming
 ### Given
 1. Calibration signal main. fcal. frequency = 50 Hz
 accuracy dfcal of +- 1%.